 Kabakçı has been detained in Konya Prison for 18 months and appeared in court via judicial teleconferencing system SEGBİS.
 He argues that the charges against him are meant to suppress his journalistic work and lack a solid evidential foundation.

-Kabakçı responded to the claims made by the prosecution about him transferring money to Bank Asya and said, “I don't have an account at Bank Asya.
-It is not true that I made any transactions.
+One aspect of the charges relies on Kabakçı’s alleged transferral of money at Bank Asya.
+“I don't have an account at Bank Asya,” noted Kabakçı.
+“It is not true that I made any transactions.
 There is no evidence against me, no evidence to find me guilty according to the law, or no evidence to support that I was acting with someone else's instructions.
 I was not a member of any association.
 I only did my job at Zaman newspaper.
 These are all my journalistic activities.”

-Kabakçı objected to the fact that his trip abroad with 300 people is presented as evidence for crime in the indictment, reminded the court that Ahmet Davutoğlu (former Prime Minister and former Minister of Interior Affairs) was present at that trip with him and added: “We traveled abroad with 300 people.
-There were many famous names that attended the trip, including Ahmet Davutoğlu and the Justice and Development Party Konya MP, as well as the Konya mayor.
+Another aspect of the charges revolve around Kabakçı’s participation in an overseas trip.
+“We traveled abroad with 300 people,” Kabakçı observed.
+“There were many famous names that attended the trip, including Ahmet Davutoğlu [former Prime Minister and Minister of Interior Affairs] and the Justice and Development Party Konya MP, as well as the Konya mayor.
 Am I the only guilty one among these 300 people?
 If this trip is a crime, then Ahmet Davutoğlu is guilty as well.”